Life is full of sudden urges, sometimes fuelled, rightly or wrongly, by nostalgia.

 You see, when I was a kid, I would trawl through the Hoseasons and Blakes brochures trying to convince my mum and dad to take us on a boat for our holidays.
 I was never sure why they didn’t fancy the idea.
 Maybe they didn’t like water.
 My dad never really had the same urge to wander down the lock at Gunthorpe and drool over the cruisers in the same way that I did.

 So, when I was old enough, I opened the Hoseason’s brochure and picked a boat out, and convinced my (then) girlfriend Sue that it would be a great adventure.
-It was also the first holiday I ever booked myself, which was an exciting experience in its own right – well before the days of the internet and credit cards, everything was done over the phone and cheques.
+It was also the first holiday I ever booked myself, which was an exciting experience in its own right – well before the days of the internet and credit cards, everything was done over the phone, posting the booking forms and paying with cheques.

 We made the long drive to Norfolk (up until now we had considered Skegness a trek) and arrived in the beautiful little town of Beccles, where we picked up our boat “Starways”.
 Much like the one below, (we don’t seem to have any photos left from that time, although I took a few rolls of slide film), we had a very quick lesson in boat handling and then we set off under the Beccles road bridge on our way to Great Yarmouth.